laboon/cs0401/labs/lab09/Lab09.md

 Perhaps there was a better way to deal with the Dragon than simply attacking all of its minions and itself.
 Games are often two-dimensional and ignore subtleties in life.
 Alas, this lab was no different.
 Maybe some day we'll find a way to live together with Dragons.

 ## Grading Rubric
-   1.0 Point - Different monsters exist with different characteristics, all with a Hoard 0.5 Points - Can attack/berserk/magic/run away
+   1.0 Point - Different monsters exist with different characteristics, all with a Hoard
+   0.5 Point - Can attack/berserk/magic/run away
-   0.5 Points - Statistics correctly calculated
+   0.5 Point - Statistics correctly calculated and shown